 After you have done this, you should identify what your bigger expenses are and attempt to cut down in these areas.
 For example, if you find that you are spending over £70 on your lunch every week, then maybe it is time to look into some cheap meal planning ideas to reduce the costs.
 You will be surprised at how easy it can be to save if you cut down on little luxuries.

-How to Earn Money on your Gap Year 6 Ways to Earn Money Abroad
+6 Ways to Earn Money Abroad

 Getting to your gap year destination is the easy part.
 It’s the costs that are involved when you get there that are more difficult to maintain.
 This is why it is so important to do your research beforehand, so you aren’t left stressed and worried about your finances when you are out there.
 What’s more, there are so many opportunities to earn abroad nowadays, you just need to know where to look.
 Here are 6 ways to earn money abroad.